franmer2/HelpForDP200/Readme.markdown

 ![sparkles](pictures/image024.jpg)

-If you have placed all your resources in the same resource group, you must obtain a result like the one in the screenshot below:
+If you have placed all your resources in the same resource group, you will see a result similar to the screenshot below:

 ![sparkles](pictures/image025.png)